londailey6937/QuillPilot-Web/public/QUICK_START.md

 ## 🚀 Next Steps

-### New Users
+### Free Tier Users

 1. ✅ Upload your first document
-2. ✅ Run an analysis
+2. ✅ Try the paginated editor
-3. ✅ Try dark mode
+3. ✅ Use an AI template
-4. ✅ Export in different formats
+4. ✅ Try dark mode
-5. ⬜ Explore premium features (upgrade when ready)
+5. ⬜ Upgrade to Premium for analysis and saving

 ### Premium/Professional Users

-1. ✅ Set up character profiles
+1. ✅ Run an analysis
-2. ✅ Create custom genre settings
+2. ✅ Save in different formats
-3. ✅ Use revision history
+3. ✅ Set up character profiles (Professional)
-4. ✅ Organize multiple projects
+4. ✅ Explore the 16 Advanced Writing Tools (Professional)
-5. ⬜ Join writing community (coming soon)
+5. ✅ Use Shunn Manuscript Format for submissions

 ---